ActiveNick/HoloBot/README.md

 # HoloBot
 Take your bots beyond Skype, Slack, Microsoft Teams and Facebook and bring them into the real world with Mixed Reality.
 Why simply type-chat with a bot when you could actually look at them, talk to them and listen to their answers?

-HoloBot is reusable Windows Mixed Reality Unity project for [Microsoft HoloLens](http://hololens.com) and immersive VR headsets that acts as a holographic client for a chatbot.
+HoloBot is reusable Windows Mixed Reality Unity project for [Microsoft HoloLens](http://hololens.com) v1, v2 and immersive VR headsets.
+The app acts as a holographic client for a chatbot.
 This 3D app lets you interact with a floating robot head using speech recognition, getting answers spoken back by the "bot" using Text-to-Speech.
 The commands sent to the bot are powered by the [Microsoft Bot Framework](https://dev.botframework.com/) and [LUIS](https://www.microsoft.com/cognitive-services/en-us/language-understanding-intelligent-service-luis) from [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services).

-- **Unity version:** 2018.4.7f1
+- **Unity version:** 2018.4.12f1
-- **Mixed Reality Toolkit (MRTK) version:** v2.0.0
+- **Mixed Reality Toolkit (MRTK) version:** v2.1.0

 To get started with HoloLens & Windows Mixed Reality development, visit the [Windows Mixed Reality Dev Center](https://developer.microsoft.com/en-us/windows/mixed-reality).
 The HoloLens Developer Kit is available for sale in several countries at http://hololens.com.

 ## Project Update
 This branch is a work in progress as I am migrating HoloBot to Unity 2018.4, which will support the latest version of MRTKv2, HoloLens 1 & 2, and use the new unified Speech SDK from Microsoft Cognitive Services.
 Only use this dev branch to track the work in progress. *Note that builds in this branch might sometimes cause errors or have missing features, use at your own risk.*

-*Note for Unity 5.x users:* Now that HoloBot has been upgraded to Unity 2017.4, I have archived the previous version for Unity 5.6.3p2 in a separate dev branch ([download Unity 5.6.3p2 here](https://beta.unity3d.com/download/b3d7a6428558/UnityDownloadAssistant-5.6.3p2.exe)).
-Note that this legacy version of HoloBot is only provided for archival purposes and this branch will no longer be worked on.
+*Note for users of older versions of Unity:* Now that HoloBot has been upgraded to Unity 2018.4, I have archived the previous versions in a separate dev branches.
+Note that these legacy versions of HoloBot are only provided for archival purposes and these branches will no longer be worked on or supported:
+- Unity 5.6.3p2
+- Unity 2017.4

+## Requirements
+The following plugins/packages are dependencies that must be imported manually in this project:
+- **JSON.NET for Unity**: Download the package from the [Unity Asset Store here](https://assetstore.unity.com/packages/tools/input-management/json-net-for-unity-11347).
+- **Cognitive Services Speech SDK for Unity**: [Download it from here](https://aka.ms/csspeech/unitypackage)

 ## Features
 - Hovering bot head (aka HoloBot) with looping ambient sound.